celestiaorg/celestia-app/docs/architecture/adr-022-system-merge.md

 ### Phase 1: Removal of the bridge node

 The first step involves porting `Init` and `Start` methods from `celestia-app` and allowing consensus nodes to be initialized and run through the `celestia` binary.
-This will allow for a arguemnt to be passed in `Start` that enables the consensus nodes to directly push the extended data square (EDS) that is finalized in `FinalizeBlock` to the LibP2P based networks.
+This will allow for a argument to be passed in `Start` that enables the consensus nodes to directly push the extended data square (EDS) that is finalized in `FinalizeBlock` to the LibP2P based networks.
 Thus consensus nodes will temporarily be a hybrid of both networking systems and replace the need for a separate bridge node.
 Having a single binary will greatly simplify both the release process and end-to-end testing.

 ### Phase 2: Migration of storage, syncing and fraud